vMarkusK/Advanced-PRTG-Sensors/README.md

 ## Project Details

-This is a Collection my Advanced [PRTG](https://www.de.paessler.com/prtg/) Sensors.
+This is a Collection of Advanced [PRTG](https://www.de.paessler.com/prtg/) Sensors.
 Most Advanced PRTG Sensors were created during Posts on my private Blog, but everyone can Contribute.

 ## Advanced PRTG Sensor Products